-At low tide, this is a large flat sandy beach but when the tide comes in the beach is split into two with a small cove to the west and the main area in front of the car park.
+The beach at low tide is a large flat sandy beach but when the tide comes in the beach is split into two with a small cove to the west and the main area in front of the car park.

-You will not see so many surfers as on some other beaches on this stretch of coast but you can get a powerful wave alongside the harbour wall.
-What it is is a great safe family beach very popular for bodyboarding and at low tide you can get some good rock pools to explore by harbour wall.
+You will not see so many surfers as on some other Cornish beaches but you can get a powerful wave alongside the harbour wall.
+The beach is a great safe family beach very popular for bodyboarding and at low tide, you can get some good rock pools to explore besides the harbour wall.

-Facilities at the beach include car parking, toilets, ramp access, seasonal lifeguards, beach cafe, pubs, shops including surf hire and the Portreath Surf Life Saving Club.
+Facilities at Portreath beach include car parking, toilets, ramp access, seasonal lifeguards, beach cafe, pubs, shops including surf hire and the Portreath Surf Life Saving Club.